ey92/Lat-Rus_Translate/Latin.md

 | 1/2   | -us/r | -a  | -um | F   |
 | 3a    | -is   | -is | -e  | M/F |
 | 3b    | ?     | ?   | ?   | -is |

+1/2 decline like norm 1/2 nouns
+3a and 3b decline like 3ii nouns